aws-samples/eks-workshop/content/beginner/115_sg-per-pod/40_sg_policy.md

 The webhook watches `SecurityGroupPolicy` custom resources for any changes, and automatically injects matching pods with the extended resource request required for the pod to be scheduled onto a node with available branch network interface capacity.
 Once the pod is scheduled, the resource controller will create and attach a branch interface to the trunk interface.
 Upon successful attachment, the controller adds an annotation to the pod object with the branch interface details.

-Now let's create our policy that will automatic
+Now let's create our policy.

 ```bash
 cat << EoF > ~/environment/sg-per-pod/sg-policy.yaml